wordofwarning/wordofwarning.org/current/2016-divergency/kunda/index.md

 Chanje Kunda is a solo artist working nationally and internationally as both a poet and performance artist.
 Her last full length show *Amsterdam* fused spoken word with live art and was nominated for Best Studio Production by Manchester Theatre Awards.
 It toured nationally to Nottingham Playhouse, Camden People's Theatre, The Albany, Cast, Contact, and The Drum, as well as at the National Rural Touring Conference.
 It was also performed in South Africa at the National Arts Festival at Grahamstown and also at Podium Mozaiek Theater in Amsterdam, Netherlands.

 #### Credits
 Supported using public funding by the National Lottery through Arts Council England.
+Developed as a Divergency seed commission.
 Commissioned by Contact, hÅb and STUN.

 #### Website
 <a href="http://www.chanjekunda.com" target="_blank">chanjekunda.com</a>